Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 Let’s Bake These Little Paws

-Preheat your oven to 350°F. Mix the mashed banana, peanut butter, and egg together first — getting those wet ingredients smooth before adding flour makes the dough way easier to work with.
-Fold in your flour and crumbled bacon, then add water a little at a time until the dough holds together without sticking.
+Heat the oven to 350°F. Mash the banana and peanut butter together in a small bowl, and mix in the egg.
+Do the wet ingredients first so the dough is easier to work with.
+Add the flour and the crumbled bacon, then add a little water at a time until the dough just starts to stick together.

-Press the dough into a silicone paw print mold, filling each cavity to the top.
-Bake for 18-20 minutes until the edges look set and slightly golden.
-Let them cool completely before serving — warm treats can crumble apart.
+Mash the dough into a silicone paw print mold, filling each cavity to the top.
+Bake for 18-20 minutes, or until the edges are set and slightly golden.
+Allow them to cool completely before serving, warm treats tend to crumble apart.

 Prep Time: 10 min | Cook Time: 20 min | Serves: 18-24 treats

-Freeze a batch in a zip bag and pull them out one by one.
-They thaw in minutes and stay fresh for up to 3 months.
+Freeze your batch in a zip bag and pull them out one by one as you need them, they thaw in minutes and will keep for up to 3 months.

 📸 Photo credit: Instagram @spoiledhounds